Black Friday Sale

 If I recall correctly, I first learned about juice feasting in late 2007.
-While researching the raw food diet, I stumbled upon Angela Stokes’ website.
+While researching the raw food diet, I stumbled upon Angela Stokes’ raw food journal.
 I started reading her logs as she shared her amazing experience of life on a 92-day juice feast.
 She did it from November 2006 to February 2007, overlapping Thanksgiving, Christmas, New Year’s, and Valentine’s Day.

 At the time I thought, “Wow!
 That is truly incredible.
 I don’t think I could ever manage 92 days on just juice.”